peering-manager/peering-manager/docs/config-template.md

       clear text too.
 The value for the for `enabled` key tells if the session is enabled (true) or not (false).
 The values for the `export_routing_policies` and `import_routing_policies` are the routing
-      policy objects associated with the session, the `slug` fields of these objects are probably the only relevant fields to be used in the template
+      policy objects associated with the session, the `slug` and `weight` fields of these objects are probably the only relevant fields to be used in the template

 The `communities` variable is an iterable list, each item is a dictionary containing two elements: the `name` and the `value` of the community.
 If no